From $80K to $100K per Month: The 6-Month Leadership Transition

 Choice Made: Weekly strategic reviews—teach them to think like operators, not employees.

-Reasoning: Strategic thinking isn’t taught in courses.
-It’s developed through exposure to strategic decisions and frameworks.
-Build it internally, don’t hire for it.
+Strategic thinking is developed through repeated exposure to real strategic decisions and clear decision frameworks.

 Application: Develop operators through strategic exposure, not training programs.
-Give context.
-Ask strategic questions.
-Build judgment over time.
+Give them real context, ask strategic questions, and build their judgment over time.

 Decision 9: When to Move Upmarket (Month 19)